kasun-fernando/personal-webpage/_pages/research.md

 ---
-layout: default
+layout: page
 title: Research
 permalink: /Research/
 ---
 Broadly speaking, the prime focus of my research is the interplay between probability theory, dynamical systems and statistics.
 I investigate
 - statistical properties of dynamical systems and Markov processes,